Welcome visitors to your site with a short, engaging introduction.

 Lac La Croix Indigenous Ponies are extremely intelligent thinkers and surprisingly tolerant of human ineptitude, making them particularly suitable for beginning handers and equine-assisted therapy programs.

-They are extremely forgiving of human mistakes, willing to give a second (and third) chance without hesitation.
-They are generally agreeable to anything asked of them.
+They are extremely forgiving of human mistakes, willing to give a second (and third) chance without hesitation, and are generally agreeable to anything asked of them.
 Their desire to please and notable friendliness makes them easy to handle and a pleasure to keep.